Lemez/lemez.github.io/_posts/writing/2015-10-10-not-just-aid-you-can-dance-to-a-call-for-a-new-world-music.md

 </blockquote>

-{% include video id="CspgkFXF_y4" text="<a target='_blank' href='https://www.sofarsounds.com/'>Sofar Sounds</a>bringing the music industry up to speed" %}
+{% include video id="CspgkFXF_y4" text="<a target='_blank' href='https://www.sofarsounds.com/'>Sofar Sounds</a> bringing the music industry up to speed" %}

 One organisation that works to make more musicians’ experiences as good as possible is <a href="http://ConcertsInYourHome.com"  >Concerts In Your Home</a>, a support network that connects travelling artists with recommended hosts across the US for a small annual fee.
 Their well-researched advice sheets for prospective bands and hosts alike are available for free download.
-Across the water, <a href="http://houseconcert.eu"  >houseconcert.eu</a> looks to provide a similar, free service.</p>
+Across the water, <a href="http://houseconcert.eu"  >houseconcert.eu</a> looks to provide a similar, free service.

- <p>Folk music’s attitude towards commercial self-reliance may well be just what world music needs.
+ Folk music’s attitude towards commercial self-reliance may well be just what world music needs.
 As the global economic crisis continues to bite, major reduction in state funding for culture looks certain, and the more subsidy a sector has, the more pain it will feel.
-World music initiatives – with our walk-on role as the cheerleader of multi-cultural politics – will be at the front of the firing line. </p>
+World music initiatives – with our walk-on role as the cheerleader of multi-cultural politics – will be at the front of the firing line.

-<p>One of the most heavily subsidized sectors anywhere in the world is classical music, and one man who knows a lot about both the benefits and precariousness of this economic reliance is Henrik Rørdam, Managing Director of Copenhagen-based Da Capo Records, a label that releases Danish contemporary classical music within the Naxos distribution network.</p>
+One of the most heavily subsidized sectors anywhere in the world is classical music, and one man who knows a lot about both the benefits and precariousness of this economic reliance is Henrik Rørdam, Managing Director of Copenhagen-based Da Capo Records, a label that releases Danish contemporary classical music within the Naxos distribution network.<

-<p>Nothing highlights the difference between the commercial and state subsidized sector better than the approach to making and selling records.</p>
+Nothing highlights the difference between the commercial and state subsidized sector better than the approach to making and selling records.

 <blockquote >
 <p>In an industry which has seen sales fall by 20-30% year on year, the situation for independent classical labels like ours looks very positive.
 Sales are stable and our market is growing, developing slowly.
 Most classical labels are defined by their repertoire, not their artists.
 This means that the back catalogue is important to us, not an individual CD.
 I don’t expect to break even from an album in the first year: when it has been in our catalogue for five or six years we can reissue it.
 We don’t have the same financial pressures to have everything balanced over a short period of time, which allows us to work more freely with artists.</p>